Black-Box Batch Active Learning for Regression: Methodology

 \section{Methodology}

 Here, we describe the problem setting and motivate the proposed method.

 \textbf{Problem Setting.} Our proposed method is inspired by the BALD-family of active learning frameworks \citep{houlsby2011bayesian} and its extension to batch active learning \citep{kirsch2019batchbald}.
-In our derviation, we make use of a Bayesian model in the narrow sense that we require some stochastic parameters $\W$---the model parameters or bootstrapped training data, for example---with a distribution\footnote{We do not require a prior distribution as active learning is not concerned with how we arrive at the model we want to acquire labels for.
+In our derviation, we make use of a Bayesian model in the narrow sense that we require some stochastic parameters $\W$---the model parameters or bootstrapped training data in the case of non-differentiable models like random forests, for example---with a distribution\footnote{We do not require a prior distribution as active learning is not concerned with how we arrive at the model we want to acquire labels for.
 We can define a prior and perform, e.g, variational inference, but we do not \emph{need} to.
-Hence, we use $\pof{\w}$.} $\pof{\w}$:
+Hence, we use $\pof{\w}$.} $\pof{\w}$ \citep{epig}: